 Process of Receiving a Life Insurance Quote through Life Insurance Finder

-Life Insurance Finder offers a secure way for people to make an enquiry to receive a life insurance quote from an experience insurance consultant.
-After securely submitting some essential details (required to give the most accurate preliminary quote as possible), an insurance consultant will contact you as soon as possible to discuss possible policy options based on the information provided.
-There is absolutely no obligation throughout this process for you to sign up for a policy and quotes and policy advice is provided free of charge.
+Life Insurance Finder provides a secure way for people to make an online enquiry with an life insurance consultant and receive a quote.
+After filling out the quote form with some personal details (required to give the most accurate preliminary quote as possible), an insurance consultant will contact to discuss policy options based on the information you provided.
+There is absolutely no obligation buy, and quotes and policy advice is provided free of charge.
 The section below will explain how you will be provided with quotes and the steps in the application process.

 - Enter details.
-Applicants enter the necessary details in the enquiry form located on the homepage and most other pages on the site.
+Fill out the quote form with the necessary details.
 These forms may be slightly different depending on the type of cover being applied for.

 - Contacted by Insurance Consultant.
-A qualified insurance consultant will contact the applicant as soon as possible to discuss the details that they have submitted and discuss possible policy options.
-The insurance consultant will provide the applicant with preliminary quotes based on the details that have been provided.
-This quote is subject to change based on a range of factors including pre-existing medical conditions, lifestyle factors (i.e. any dangerous hobbies) and the policy structure.
+You will then be contacted by a qualified insurance consultant to discuss possible policy options.
+The insurance consultant will provide the a preliminary quote, based on the details that have been provided.
+This quote is subject to change based on a range of factors including pre-existing medical conditions, lifestyle factors (e.g. any dangerous hobbies) and the policy structure.

 - Discuss policy options.
-Insurance consultant will discuss the different product options available and explain the different features and benefits.
-At this stage, the consultant will assist the applicant make an informed purchase decision.
+The insurance consultant will discuss the different product options available and explain the different features and benefits of those products.
+At this stage, the consultant will assist you can make an informed purchase decision.

 - Begin application process.
-Once the applicant has decided on a suitable product for their situation, an insurance consultant will help them gather the necessary paperwork and help them submit documentation to the insurance provider.
+Once the you make a decision on a suitable product, the insurance consultant will help you gather the necessary paperwork and help you submit said documentation to the insurer.

 - Insurer assesses application.
-The insurance provider will underwrite the applicants application and decide if and on what terms they will provide cover.
-The insurer may require additional information from the applicant i.e. medical questionnaire, occupation questionnaire to enable them determine an appropriate premium.
+The insurance provider will underwrite the your application and decide if and on what terms they will provide cover.
+The insurer may require additional information such as medical and occupational information.
 It is worth noting that most policies for Life Cover will provide interim cover, which ensures cover is in place as soon as the application is lodged.